OguzPastirmaci/kubernetes-oci-azure-interconnect/docs/kubernetes-setup.md

 kubeadm version
 ```

-Switch to the `master` node and run the following command:
+4. Switch to the `master` node and run the following command.
+This will initialize our cluster:

 ```console
 sudo kubeadm init --pod-network-cidr=10.244.0.0/16